 Blacksmithing Scene (1893) Director: W.K.L.
 Dickson

-The aptly-named “blacksmithing scene” is a short clip which is significant solely for being the first publicly shown Kinetograph motion picture in history.
+The aptly-named “blacksmithing scene” is a short clip which is significant solely for being the first publicly screened Kinetograph motion picture in history.
 It was initiallly screened in May of 1893.
-The short clip features a stationary camera recording three blacksmiths hammering, pausing for a moment to share a drink of beer, and then continuing.
+The short clip features a stationary camera recording three blacksmiths hammering on an anvil, then pausing for a moment to share a drink of beer, before continuing.

-The footage for the “blacksmithing scene” has survived in much better condition than an earlier Dickson experimental film called the “Newark Athlete” featuring a young boy juggling, shot in 1891).
+The footage for the “blacksmithing scene” has survived in much better condition than other early Dickson experimental films like the “Newark Athlete” featuring a young boy juggling (shot in 1891).
 It is worth noting that these early clips of moving images primarily consisted of ordinary people doing things, rather than lavish, expensive recreations.
 Nevertheless, the setting for these clips was entirely staged, a theme which will only continue to develop throughout the history of movie-making.
 The “blacksmithing scene” was exclusively shot at Edison’s Black Maria studio in West Orange, New Jersey.

 Dickson Experimental Sound Film (1894-1895) Director: William Kennedy Laurie Dickson

-This early experiment in synchronized sound and film was shot at Thomas Edison’s studio in West Orange, New Jersey, popularly called the “Black Maria.”
+This early experimental film combined with synchronized sound was recorded at Thomas Edison’s studio in West Orange, New Jersey, which was popularly called the “Black Maria.”
 It was a test of Edison’s “Kinetophone” project.
-The wax recording of the sound (as seen in the film) was believed lost for many years until it turned up in 1964 in a broken cylinder in Edison’s National Historic Site as the “Violin by WKL Dickson with Kineto”.
+The wax recording of the sound (as seen in the film) was believed to have been lost for many years until it turned up in 1964 as a broken cylinder in Edison’s National Historic Site.
+The disk was called the “Violin by WKL Dickson with Kineto.”
 In 1998, the wax cylinder was repaired and re-recorded in New York.
-It was the first time the film and sound were matched since Edison and Dickson originally put the two together over 115 years ago.
+It was the first time the film and sound were matched since Edison and Dickson originally put the two together over 115 years prior.

-Vaguely in the background the audience can hear someone (perhaps Edison or Dickson) say “Are the rest of you ready?
+Vaguely in the background the audience can hear someone (perhaps Edison or Dickson) saying “Are the rest of you ready?
 Go ahead.”
-The film shows a few seconds of a man (Dickson) playing a violin as it is being translated into a wax recording while two other men dance beside him.
+The film lasts a few seconds and shows a man (Dickson) playing a violin as it is being translated into a wax recording while two other men dance beside him.
 Another man appears in the background before the footage terminates.

-It is impossible to evaluate a film of such technological importance to the history of cinema, but I think it is important to note that synchronized sound was a key objective of early film-making.
+It is impossible to properly evaluate a film of such technological importance to the history of cinema, but I think it is important to note that synchronized sound was a key objective of early film-making.
 What does this tell us about the ultimate goal of the cinematic art?

-Other early clips include a recording of a long-time Edison employee named Fred Ott while he inhales his snuff and promptly sneezes; or a recording of Annie Oakley shooting at glass balls (Edison was friends with Buffalo Bill and his traveling roadshow which featured Annie Oakley); and of course the famous clip entitled “The Kiss” which features the first onscreen romantic kiss between May Irwin and John Rice, who were both Broadway and vaudeville actors portraying the final scene from a popular show called “The Widow Jones.”
+Other early clips of this sort included a recording of a long-time Edison employee named Fred Ott inhaling his snuff and promptly sneezing; or a recording of Annie Oakley shooting at glass balls (Edison was friends with Buffalo Bill and his traveling roadshow which featured Annie Oakley); and of course the famous clip entitled “The Kiss” which features the first onscreen romantic kiss between May Irwin and John Rice, both of whom were Broadway vaudevillians portraying the final scene from a popular show called “The Widow Jones.”